 Preparing for your appointment

-Although you're likely to start by seeing your family doctor or general practitioner, you may need to consult a doctor who specializes in the hormone-producing glands (endocrinologist).
-If your primary care doctor suspects you have male hypogonadism, he or she may refer you to an endocrinologist.
-Or, you can ask for a referral.
+Although you're likely to start by seeing your family doctor, you might be referred to a doctor who specializes in the hormone-producing glands (endocrinologist).

 What you can do

-Preparing a list of questions for your doctor will help you make the most of your time together.
-For male hypogonadism, some basic questions to ask your doctor include:
+For male hypogonadism, some questions to ask your doctor include: